ibm-watson-data-lab/cloudant-food-tracker/part-3/README.md

   }
   ```

-And of course, if manipulating the UI triggers replication, when the replication is complete, it should reflect in the UI.
+Of course, when the replication completes, the UI should reflect that.
 The only thing you need to do end the refresh control when a pull replication completes.
 (If the refresh control was not active, then nothing will happen, which is harmless.)

 1. In `MealTableViewController.swift`, find the section, `MARK: Cloudant Sync`
 1. Go to the function, `replicatorDidComplete(_:)`